-S.No Particulars External Marks
+S. No. Particulars External Marks

 1 Internship / Industrial training Presentation 40

-2 Viva -voce 10
+2 Viva -voce 20

-Total 50

-Evaluation of Internship /Industrial training Presentation shall be done jointly by Internal and External Examiners.
+Internship/Industrial training shall be evaluated jointly by Internal and External Examiners.

-8. Extra Credits: 10
+8. EXTRA CREDITS: 10

 Earning extra credit is not essential for programme completion.
 Student is entitled to earn extra credit for achievement in Curricular/Co-Curricular/ Extracurricular activities carried out other than the regular class hours.